 The Back to Work Enterprise Allowance (BTWEA) Scheme and the Short Term Enterprise Allowance (STEA) Scheme encourage those receiving certain social welfare payments in Ireland to become self-employed.
 If you take part in the Back to Work Enterprise Allowance scheme, you retain a percentage of your social welfare payment for up to 2 years.
 If you are getting Jobseeker's Benefit (JB), you may be eligible for the Short-Term Enterprise Allowance which is paid instead of your JB for up to 9 months.
 It will end when your entitlement to JB ends.
 You can read more in our document on self-employed and unemployment.

-If you are starting a business, City and County Enterprise Boards provide supports to local businesses that are starting up or in development.
-You can find information about their seminars and start your own business courses as well as mentoring and financial supports on enterpriseboards.ie.
-A network of 31 Local Enterprise Offices located in local authorities will replace the City and County Enterprise Boards and deliver supports for micro and small businesses.
+If you are starting a business, Local Enterprise Offices provide supports to local businesses that are starting up or in development.
+Their role is to stimulate economic activity at local level and to promote microenterprises (10 or fewer employees).
+You can find information about their training programmes and start your own business courses as well as mentoring and financial supports on localenterprise.ie.

 New Frontiers is a development programme for potential entrepreneurs, funded and coordinated by Enterprise Ireland, which is delivered locally by Institutes of Technology.